spencertipping/ni/doc/ni_by_example_3.md

 One of the reasons that Perl has been stressed in this tutorial is for streaming reduce; reduction can also be done from within `ni` using Python (introduced in the next section), however, this reduction is limited by a slightly awkward syntax, and the sometimes-unfeasible prospect of needing to hold the entire stream in memory.

-Reduction is dependent on the stream being appropriately sorted, which can make the combined act of sort + reduce expensive to execute on a single machine.
+Reduction is dependent on the stream being appropriately sorted, which can make the combined act of sort and reduce expensive to execute on a single machine.
 Operations like these are (unsurprisingly) good options for using in the combiner or reducer steps of `HS` operations.

 These operations encapsulate the most common types of reduce operations that you would want to do on a dataset; if your operation is more complicated, it may be more effectively performed using buffered readahead and multi-line reducers.

 ### `sr`: Reduce over entire stream

-Let's look at a simple example:
+Let's look at a simple example, summing the integers from 1 to 100,000:

 ```
 $ ni n1E5p'sr {$_[0] + a} 0'